This expert article comes from our friends and partners at UESCA, the leading provider of Endurance Sports Education.

 Race pace is determined during training and based on assessments of your fitness level.
 Correlating your effort level, such as lactate threshold, to assessment methods (i.e., heart rate, power, stroke count, RPE, etc.) will enable you to track your pace throughout an event.

 For example, while you might want to break three hours in a marathon, if you cannot run anywhere near the pace required to do so, this is not a feasible goal.
-Assuming you have a time goal, the goal must be realistic.

-For example, while it might seem faster to sprint up the hills and recover on the downhills of a run course, this will likely result in a slower time than a competitor that kept their effort constant.
+For example, while it might seem faster to sprint up the hills and recover on the downhills of a course, this will likely result in a slower time than a competitor that kept their effort constant.

 This does not mean that you should not push harder in some sections of a course, but the efforts need to be calculated to ensure the overall pace is sustainable for the duration of the event.